nelabdiel/claims-attributes-api/README.md

 #### Python Version: 3.7

-Created by: Bennett Gebken

-Retrained and packaged by: Nel Abdiel
+Created by: Nel Abdiel

+Based on the work done by: Bennett Gebken

+Restructure by: Patrick Bateman, Alex Prokop